Ahmed Jamsheed Mohamed

 Ahmed Jamsheed Mohamed (born 29 April 1972) is a Maldivian public health expert who is currently serving as the WHO Representative to the North Korea and Bangladesh since 2022 and 2024 respectively.
 Mohamed also previously served as the Minister of Health from 2012 to 2013.

 Early life and education

 Mohamed was born in Fuvahmulah.
-He has a medical degree from Indira Gandhi Medical College and Hospital, and a master's degree in public health from the London School of Hygiene & Tropical Medicine.
+He has an MBBS degree from Indira Gandhi Government Medical College, Nagpur, and a master's degree in public health from the London School of Hygiene & Tropical Medicine.

 Career

-Mohamed was the previous Director General at the Centre for Community Health and Disease Control, later became the Chief Operating Officer of ADK Hospital until his resignation.
+Mohamed was the previous Director General at the Centre for Community Health and Disease Control, later became the chief operating officer of ADK Hospital until his resignation.

 Mohamed was appointed to Minister of Health during the presidency of Mohamed Waheed Hassan, he was the Minister of Health until his resignation in 2013.

 Mohamed later became the WHO Representative to North Korea in August 2022, and the WHO representative to Bangladesh in November 2024.